tillraab/efishSignalDetector/README.md

 ### ToDos:
 * replace TRAIN_DIR with DATA_DIR everywhere !!!
+* Do we need the RESIZE_TO parameter ?

 ## custom_utils.py
 Classes and functions to save models and store loss values for later illustration.